Active Substance: human alpha1-proteinase inhibitor

 How does Respreeza work?

-The active substance in Respreeza, human alpha1-proteinase inhibitor, is a natural component of the blood whose function is to protect the lung tissue from damage.
+The active substance in Respreeza, human alpha1-proteinase inhibitor, is a natural protein in the blood which protects lung tissue from damage.
 It is obtained from human blood and works by replacing the protein that is lacking in patients with alpha1-proteinase inhibitor deficiency.

 What benefits of Respreeza have been shown in studies?